generation-org/tech-foundations-labs/learner-instructions/LO-10-service-permissions.md

 <details>
 <summary>Medium Hint</summary>
 <br>
-After you've deployed WordPress, you need to modify WordPress file permissions in three ways, to achieve three things.
-You can do this with three commands.
+After you've deployed WordPress, you need to modify WordPress file permissions so that the admin user also has access to WordPress files.
+This will deviate from Hardening WordPress guidelines.
 </details>

 <details>